 Elegant and versatile, classical temples are charming stone structures that can truly enhance a garden or landscape.
 They add effortless style, whilst offering superb panoramic views of the surrounding countryside, lawn or garden.
 They can even provide an exceptional seating area in which to relax.

-In our latest blog we help you discover more about these timeless stone garden designs.
-Here we answer the ten most common garden temple design questions you ask our team.
+In our latest blog, we help you discover more about these timeless stone garden designs.
+Here we answer the ten most common cast stone garden temple design questions you ask our team.

 Classical temples can be created using a combination of architectural components including balustrading, columns, flooring and steps.
 Generally, these components are made from natural or cast stone materials, the latter offering lots of flexibility in terms of design, and affordability.